The term “surplus fire hose” can have several meanings. Most commonly, people and suppliers use it to refer to “used fire hose.”

-The term surplus fire hose can have several meanings.
-Most commonly, people and suppliers use it to refer to used fire hose.
-Where does the used or surplus fire hose on the market come from?
 Many large cities, with bigger budgets, replace their fire hose on a more regular basis.
 While still in service, fire hose must have no holes or burns, etc. and be tested per NFPA 1962 on an annual basis.
-When these larger departments replace their hoses, the “old” hose still has life left in it and can be then be resold as surplus fire hose.
+When these larger departments replace their hoses, the “old” fire hose still has life left in it and can be resold as surplus fire hose.

 Often, surplus fire hose is purchased by smaller, volunteer or rural fire departments that have little or no budget.
 While surplus fire hose can be a good deal for these departments, it can also turn into a headache that results in losing money, not saving it.

-When Surplus Fire Hose Isn’t a Good Deal
+A True Story of When Surplus Fire Hose Wasn’t a Good Deal

-On one occasion, we had a small department bring us 28 lengths of hose that they bought from a surplus hose vendor.
+On one occasion, we had a small fire department bring us 28 lengths of hose that they bought from a surplus fire hose vendor.
 They got double jacket hose, but it had a polyurethane tube, versus being EPDM rubber-lined.
-While it is good hose, it’s actually designed for high-rise buildings because it’s built lighter and is easier to carry up flights of stairs.
+While they were good hoses, the fire hose material was actually designed for high-rise buildings because it was built lighter and was easier to carry up flights of stairs.
 There weren’t even many high-rise buildings in this small department’s service area!
-But the big problem was the couplings.
+But the big problem was the design of the couplings.
 The department wanted aluminum couplings, which they got, but the thread pattern would not work with their equipment.
 They bought replacement couplings, then discovered that they could not put them on the hoses since they didn’t have the right equipment to do so.

 How to Purchase Fire Hose for Your Department